shivannis/xandr-docs-public/xandr-docs/monetize/what-is-an-optimization-node.md

 ---
 title: What is an Optimization Node?
-description: Enhance prediction accuracy with venue-based inventory grouping.
-Nodes undergo Learn or Optimized phases for efficient optimization. ms.date: 10/28/2023
+description: Explore enhanced prediction by grouping inventory based on venues.
+Nodes undergo learning or optimization phases for efficient results. ms.date: 10/28/2023
 ---